We are definitely not talking about using some kind of gene therapy to help your kids grow up to be great basketball players here.

 - Identify Goals.
 Be sure your goals are focused and measurable.
 Broad goals don’t help you focus.
 Narrow your goals so that you can have more focused and meaningful tasks.

-- Experiment!
+- Experimentation.
 Create experiments around those goals.
 Be sure before executing that you document what you expect the results to be.
 This will help you learn and not cheat yourself.

 - Get Ready.
 Get the resources you need to complete the experiments.